Preston Parsons

-Preston Thomas Parsons (born February 19, 1979) is a former American football quarterback.
-He was signed by the Arizona Cardinals as an undrafted free agent in 2002.
+Preston Thomas Parsons (born February 19, 1979) is an American former football quarterback who spent six seasons in the NFL.
+He was originally signed by the Arizona Cardinals as an undrafted free agent in 2002.
 He played college football at Northern Arizona.

-Parsons has also been a member of the Houston Texans, Denver Broncos and Tennessee Titans.
-His attempts to make the Broncos roster in 2006 was chronicled in Stefan Fatsis's book A Few Seconds of Panic.
+Parsons was also a member of the Houston Texans, Denver Broncos and Tennessee Titans.
+He never played in a regular season game.

-Early years
+Early life

 Preston Parsons attended Jesuit High School in Portland, Oregon, graduating in 1997.
 While there he earned three varsity letters in football, two in basketball, and one each in baseball and golf.
 In football, he was a USA Today All-USA selection.